AnnaWeronikaMatysiak/master-thesis/README.md

-### This is a repository with replication materials for the Master Thesis
+### This is a repository with replication materials for the Master Thesis:
+#### "Populist communication as a political strategy – A supervised text classification of parliamentary speeches in Poland"

 #### Note on the data availability: